11 Ways To Learn How To Run Longer And Increase Your Stamina

 Your best bet is to do an athletic activity that involves cardio and challenging different muscle groups will make you a better runner.

-3. Warm-Up Before a Run
+3. Warm up Before a Run

 If there were a set of rules for running or keeping fit, this will definitely be rule number one.

-Warming up with dynamic stretching is a great way to reduce the risk of strain or injury while you are running.
+Warming up with dynamic stretching is a great way to reduce risk of strain or injury while you are running.

 Dynamic movements involve motion and can include knee taps, butt kickers, leg swings, jumping jacks, and jogging in place.